 The Quays, a state of the art £10million swimming and diving complex has made Southampton an important international destination for competitive swimmers and divers, as well as leisure users.

 Southampton harbours a rich medieval and maritime history.
-The city’s illustrious relationship with the sea is soon to be marked by the opening of the SeaCity museum (due April 2012).
-Plans have been signed for an exciting new arts complex (due to be completed by 2015) which will also provide an exciting resource for student learning.
-These are just two of the ambitious developments which will drive transformation across the city, rejuvenating the city centre and boosting Southampton’s cultural offering.
+The city’s illustrious relationship with the sea is explored and commemorated at Southampton’s newest museum; the SeaCity museum.
+The council is also committed to a mixed-used development incorporating six new restaurants and an exciting new arts complex in the heart of the Cultural Quarter, adjacent to the newly refurbished Guildhall Square.
+Openings are anticipated during 2015.
+These are just two of the ambitious developments which are driving transformation across the city, rejuvenating the city centre and boosting Southampton’s cultural offering and economy.

 The city exhibits a diverse range of accommodation from waterfront apartments and Victorian houses to unspoilt cottages.
 It also has great transport links, making the city easy to get to and travel around.